data-solution-automation-engine/data-solution-framework/Data Integration Framework - Reference Solution Architecture - 4 - Presentation Layer.md

 ·         If the ETL platform supports it, prefix the ‘area’ or ‘folder’ in the ETL tool with ‘300_’ because this is the first area in the third layer in the architecture.
 This forces most ETL software to sort the folders in the way the architecture handles the data

 ·         Reuse the Integration Area surrogate keys wherever possible.
 This further strengthens the audit capabilities and provides a standard level key in a Dimension

+## Use of Views

+### Decoupling views

+The Data Warehouse design incorporates views ‘on top off’’ the Presentation Layer (Information Mart).
+This is applied for the following reasons:

+- Views allow a more flexible implementation of data access security (in addition to the security applied in the BI Layer)
+- Views act as ‘decoupling’ mechanism between the physical table structure and the Semantic Layer (business model)
+- Views allow for flexible changing of information delivery (historical views)

+These views are meant to be 1-to-1, meaning that they represent the physical table structure of the Information Mart.
+However, during development and upgrades these views can be altered to temporarily reduce the impact of changes in the table structure from the perspective of the BI platform.
+This way changes in the Information Mart can be made without the necessity to immediately change the Semantic Layer and/or reports.
+In this approach normal reporting can continue and the switch to the new structure can be done at a convenient moment.

+This is always meant as a temporary solution to mitigate the impact of these changes and the end state after the change should always include the return to the 1-to-1 relationship with the physical table.

+A very specific use which includes the only allowed type of functionality to be implemented in the views is the way they deliver the historical information.
+Initially these views will be restricted to Type 1 information by adding the restriction of showing only the most recent state of the information (where the Expiry Date/Time = ‘9999-12-31’).
+Over time however it will be possible to change these views to provide historical information if required.
+On a full Type2 Information Mart, views can be used to deliver any type of history without changing the underlying data or applying business logic.

+## Views for virtualisation

+Another use case for view is for virtualising the Presentation Layer.
+As all granular and historic information is stored in the Integration Layer it is possible, if the hardware allows it, to use views to present information in any specific format.
+This removes the need for ETL – physically moving data – from the solution design.
+Applicability of virtualisation depends largely on the way the information is accessed and the infrastructure that is in place.
+Possible application includes when the BI platform uses the information to create cubes, when information is infrequently accessed or with a smaller user base.